robusta-dev/robusta/docs/configuration/ai-analysis.rst

     helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

-Once deployed, you can ask Holmes, "Can you fetch data from https://example.com with key=search and value=tools?".
+Once deployed, you can ask Holmes, ``"Can you fetch data from https://example.com with key=search and value=tools?"``.

 Adding a tool that requires a new binary